-This past July, Dan and I (and 30,000 of our closest friends), traveled to New Orleans to celebrate our Team for our annual Coach Summit.
+This past July, Dan and I (and 30,000 of our closest friends), traveled to celebrate our Team for our annual Coach Summit, so here is my New Orleans Travel Guide!

 I came to New Orleans once years ago, but it was Dan’s first time.